FlavScents AInsights Entry: Gamma-Octalactone (CAS: 104-50-7)

 4. Use in Flavors

-Gamma-octalactone is widely used in flavor formulations, particularly in dairy, fruit, and confectionery applications.
-It functions as a key impact note, providing creamy and coconut-like characteristics that enhance the richness and depth of flavors.
-Typical use levels in finished food products range from 1 to 20 ppm, with lower concentrations used in delicate fruit flavors and higher levels in robust dairy or coconut profiles.
-It is generally stable under typical processing conditions, although it may degrade under extreme heat or acidic environments.
+Gamma-octalactone is widely used in flavor applications, particularly in dairy, coconut, and tropical fruit profiles.
+It functions as a key impact note, providing creamy and sweet characteristics.
+Typical use levels in finished food products range from 0.5 to 10 ppm, with variations depending on the desired intensity and product type.
+It is generally stable under typical processing conditions, though it may degrade under extreme heat or acidic conditions, which formulators should consider during product development.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature